i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2022-05-01

+You spent all my patience, I don't beg you know.

 ## 2022-04-30

 Conflicts, you and I, full of conflicts.
 We call out, untrust each other.
 Even though I like you so much, I cannot talking with you peaceful, and you too.
 I'm trying to say this is the last time, I will get rid of this bad memory, and say goodbye for you, and I don't want to repair this stuff anymore, never again!

 ## 2022-03-19